 - If you have any allergies or experienced a drug reaction

 - Any additional questions you want to know about

 - Dress in comfortable clothing and avoid wearing jewelry, makeup or any other fashion item that may disturb your examination process.

 HOW A COMPLETE PHYSICAL EXAM IS PERFORMED?

 Before your meeting with the doctor, a nurse will ask a series of questions.
 You need to be patient and answer those questions correctly to the best of your knowledge.
 You can get your annual physical exam from your nearest physical examination center if you are not feeling well or find any changes in your body.
-So what you are waiting for schedule physical exam now on Manhattan Medical Arts and get you annual health check up now.
+So what you are waiting for schedule your annual check up now on Manhattan Medical Arts and get your annual health check up now.

 Please do also check our other health care services in New York: Anxiety Depression Treatment | Allergies Prevention Treatment | Infections Illnesses Prevention Testing | Vaccination Immunization | Weight Management Counseling | Std Testing | Physical Exam Center Work | Tlc Blood Test | Sleep Apnea Testing | General Ultrasound | Vascular Ultrasound | Pulmonary Function Test | Nerve Conduction Study | Electromyography | Electrocardiogram | Echocardiogram | Autonomic Testing |Insomnia Testing